Last updated on May 5th, 2023 at 05:46 am

 As weight depends on the value of g (acceleration due to gravity), therefore weight varies whenever g changes.

-Therefore if an object weighs 60 N on earth it will be 10 N on the moon’s surface.
+Therefore if an object weighs 60 N on Earth it will be 10 N on the moon’s surface.

-Even on earth g varies to some extent as we go higher from earth’s surface (climb a mountain) or go deeper below the earth’s surface (go inside a mine).
+Even on Earth g varies to some extent as we go higher from the Earth’s surface (climb a mountain) or go deeper below the Earth’s surface (go inside a mine).